Zenika/Zenika-Resume/README.md

 ### Docker Compose

-`GOOGLE_ID=...
-GOOGLE_SECRET=... docker-compose up --build` should give you a running app on port 3000.
+`docker-compose up --build` should give you a running app on port 3000.
-See below for how to set `GOOGLE_ID` and `GOOGLE_SECRET`.

 ### Docker

 Build the provided Dockerfile, then run with the port 3000 mapped, and the following environment variables.

-- `GOOGLE_CALLBACK`: callback for the Google authentication, set `http://localhost:3000/login/google/callback`
-- `GOOGLE_ID`: client ID for the Google authentication, find the value from the production environment (see below)
-- `GOOGLE_SECRET`: client secret for the Google authentication, find the value from the production environment (see below)
 - `DATABASE_URL`: a connection string to a PostgreSQL instance; this is optional, withtout the app falls back to memory store
 - `USER_AUTH_API_USERNAME`: basic auth username for web api
 - `USER_AUTH_API_PASSWORD`: basic auth password for web api